 How does MSP work?

-The Muscat Scholars Program (MSP) runs from Sunday, August 2nd to Friday, August 14th.
-Scholars will move in on Sunday, August 2nd; students who will be living on campus in the Fall will remain in their assigned MSP rooms unless they are part of another living-learning community.
+The Muscat Scholars Program (MSP) starts Sunday, June 13 and runs through Friday, August 20th.
+Scholars will move in on Sunday, August 8th; students who will be living on campus in the Fall will remain in their assigned MSP rooms unless they are part of another living-learning community.
 Students in BASE and Martin-Baró will move on the 13th to those respective communities.

 Upon acceptance into the program, Scholars are asked to pay a non-refundable program fee of $100.00.
 Students will need to provide their own funds for personal expenses and activities not sponsored by MSP.
-Fee waivers are available upon request.
 Please see the application page for more information/deadlines.

-All Muscat Scholar Program applicants MUST complete USFRooms by May 1.
+All Muscat Scholar Program applicants MUST complete USFRooms by the May deadline established by SHRE.

 Because MSP students are housed together, we ask that applicants for MSP not choose a roommate at this time, they will be matched with a roommate from MSP.
 If you have chosen a roommate, and they would like to attend MSP as well, you are welcome to both submit an application.
 If you do not have a roommate, you will be matched with one from MSP.

 This is an academic program.
-Students will attend classes each weekday; if courses are completed successfully, students will receive two credits toward graduation and grades contributing to their GPA.
+Students will attend classes and workshops; if courses are completed successfully, students will receive two credits toward graduation and grades contributing to their GPA.

 There will be off-campus trips and activities on the weekend and some evenings during the program.
 Students will have opportunities to get to know the neighborhoods surrounding USF as well as the city of San Francisco.